pulsejet/nextcloud-oidc-login/README.md

 - Group creation
 - Automatic redirection from the nextcloud login page to the Identity Provider login page
 - WebDAV endpoints `Bearer` and `Basic` authentication
+- Optional removal of special characters in UID

 ## Config